Canadian Superbike Championship: Modern era (2019–present)

 The end of 2018 forced Jordan Szoke to return to Kawasaki after eight years away from the brand, while Ben Young took over as the lead rider for BMW Motorrad.
 The switch worked well for both Young and BMW, winning the opening two races and adding a historic comeback victory at Atlantic Motorsport Park to win his first national championship.

 The COVID-19 pandemic meant only an abbreviated two-round schedule could take place in 2020, as Young decided not to defend his crown.
 That left Szoke to another perfect campaign, winning his 14th and most recent championship.
 Young would return in 2021 but lost to series debutant Alex Dumas, who became the first rookie champion since Szoke while also winning the title at just 19 years old for Suzuki.

 Young would steal the championship back in 2022, narrowly defeating Dumas in one of the closest championship battles in series history.
 In 2023, the series partnered with Bridgestone to become the official sponsor and spec tire of the series through at least 2026.
 Young would add a third championship in the first year under Bridgestone, completing the title comeback after Dumas led for majority of the season.

 Prior to the 2023 season, PMP founder and longtime CSBK president Colin Fraser sold the organization and series to former pro racer Ross Millson.

 In 2024, Ben Young continued his dominant run with BMW Motorrad, securing a fourth Pro Superbike championship after consistent performances across all rounds, including victories at Shannonville and Canadian Tire Motorsport Park.
-His success further solidified BMW’s presence as the leading manufacturer in Canadian superbike competition.
-Alex Dumas remained Young’s closest rival on the Suzuki GSX-R1000, while veteran riders Trevor Daley and Sam Guerin rounded out the top contenders throughout the season.
+His success further solidified BMW's presence as the leading manufacturer in Canadian superbike competition.
+Alex Dumas remained Young's closest rival on the Suzuki GSX-R1000, while veteran riders Trevor Daley and Sam Guerin rounded out the top contenders throughout the season.

-Ahead of the 2025 campaign, Young announced a switch to Honda machinery, joining the manufacturer’s newly revitalized national program aboard the CBR1000RR-R SP.
+Ahead of the 2025 campaign, Young announced a switch to Honda machinery, joining the manufacturer's newly revitalized national program aboard the CBR1000RR-R SP.
 The move paid immediate dividends, as Young captured multiple early-season wins and successfully defended his title, earning his fifth national championship and becoming one of the most successful riders in CSBK history.
-The 2025 season also marked the first full championship under the stewardship of Ross Millson, who introduced expanded television coverage, revised scheduling, and increased manufacturer involvement to further grow the series’ profile in Canada and BMW as the Overall Contructors' Champion.
+The 2025 season also marked the first full championship under the stewardship of Ross Millson, who introduced expanded television coverage, revised scheduling, and increased manufacturer involvement to further grow the series’ profile in Canada and BMW as the Overall Constructors' Champion.